dreamportdev/Osdev-Notes/01_Build_Process/03_Boot_Protocols.md

 Some of the things were glossed there, like paging and setting up a gdt, are explained in their own sections.

-You'll also want to pass the multiboot info structure to your kernel's main function.
+We'll also want to pass the multiboot info structure to the kernel's main function.

 The interface between a higher level language like C and assembly (or another high level language) is called the ABI (application binary interface).
-This is discussed more in the section about C, but for now if you want to pass a single `uint64_t` (or a pointer of any kind, which the info structure is) simply move it to `rdi`, and it'll be available as the first argument in C.
+This is discussed more in the section about C, but for now to pass a single `uint64_t` (or a pointer of any kind, which the info structure is) simply move it to `rdi`, and it'll be available as the first argument in C.

 ## Stivale 2

 Stivale 2 is a much newer protocol, designed for people making hobby operating systems.
 It sets up a number of things to make a new kernel developer's life easy.
 While multiboot 2 is about providing just enough to get the kernel going, keeping things simple for the bootloader, stivale2 creates more work for the bootloader (like initializing other cores, launching kernels in long mode with a pre-defined page map), which leads to the kernel ending up in a more comfortable development environment.
 The downsides of this approach are that the bootloader may need to be more complex to handle the extra features, and certain restrictions are placed on the kernel.
 Like the alignment of sections, since the bootloader needs to set up paging for the kernel.

-To use stivale2, you'll need a copy of the limine bootloader.
+To use stivale2, we'll need a copy of the limine bootloader.
 A link to it and the stivale2 specification are available at the start of this chapter.
 There is also a C header file containing all the structs and magic numbers used by the protocol.
 A link to a barebones example is also provided.

 It operates in a similar way to multiboot 2, by using a linked list of tags, although this time in both directions (kernel -> bootloader and bootloader -> kernel).
 Tags from the kernel to the bootloader are called `header_tag`s, and ones returned from the bootloader are called `struct_tag`s.
 Stivale 2 has a number of major differences to multiboot 2 though:

 - The kernel starts in 64-bit long mode, by default.
 No need for a protected mode stub to setup up some initial paging.
 - The kernel starts with the first 4GB of memory and any usable regions of memory identity mapped.
 - Stivale 2 also sets up a 'higher half direct map', or hhdm.
 This is the same identity map as the lower half, but it starts as the hhdm_offset returned in a struct tag when the kernel runs.
-The idea is that as long you ensure all your pointers are in the higher half, you can zero the bottom half of the page tables and easily be ready for userspace programs.
+The idea is that as long we ensure all the pointers are in the higher half, we can zero the bottom half of the page tables and easily be ready for userspace programs.
 No need to move code/data around.
 - A well-defined GDT is provided.
 - Unlike mb2, a distinction is made between usable memory and the memory used by the bootloader, kernel/modules, and framebuffer.
 These are separate types in the memory, and don't intersect.
 Meaning usable memory regions can be used immediately.